ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 __Importantly__, after the first login into a new account or a password reset, users need to change their password with the `passwd` command and then follow the on-screen instructions.
-This includes to enter the current password once and then enter the new password twice.
+This requires to enter the current password once and then enter the new password twice.
 The minimum requirements for the new password are: total length at least 8 characters and at least 3 of the following requirments need to be met: lowercase character; uppercase character; number;